 Allen has dealt with a toe injury that has surely affected his leaping ability this season but even last year, he never showed much in terms of adjusting body in the air and lacks length (six-foot-six wingspan) for reverses and extended finishes.
 According to Draft Express, he shot 47% within close range in the half-court last season and has currently converted just 51.5% of his attempts at the basket in this one.

-When he creates his own shot against a set defense and late in the shot clock, Allen struggles to turn the corner out of the pick-and-roll, hasn’t yet developed any advanced moves to shake his defender side-to-side in isolation and hasn’t disappointed with his lack of speed in his attempts to blow by big man on switches.
+When he creates his own shot against a set defense and late in the shot clock, Allen struggles to turn the corner out of the pick-and-roll, hasn’t yet developed any advanced moves to shake his defender side-to-side in isolation and has disappointed with his lack of speed in his attempts to blow by big man on switches.

 Allen has, however proven himself able to make reads on the move, finding shooters spot up on the strong side when he sucks in the defense and big men in the dunker’s spot on drop-offs.
 Though he’s yet to show much in terms of passing across his body to the opposite end of the court, he has flashed the ability to play with pace in the two-man game when he’s hedged or shown hard against and his court vision facing the defense in these instances is pretty good, as he’s been able to hit big men diving to the basket on slower developing pick-and-rolls.